raspberrypi/style-guide/style-guide.md

 *   Photoshop – Adobe trademark.
 Use as an adjective or proper noun, and never as a verb.
 *   PiServer – a piece of software created by us for centrally controlling fleets of Raspberry Pis (e.g. in a classroom)
 *   Pi In The Sky (PITS) board
-*   Pi Zero (plural Zeros)
 *   Picademy - training courses for teachers.
 If possible, pluralise by adding 'sessions', 'courses' or similar.
 *   picamera - software library which provides a pure Python interface to the Raspberry Pi Camera Module.
 Contains the PiCamera class (among others).
 Note capitalisation.
-*   PIN – acronym for *personal identification number*.
-Do not use *PIN number*.
+*   PIN – acronym for *personal identification number*. *PIN number* is tautological but acceptable.
-*   PIXEL (all caps) is the Raspbian desktop environment.
-Google's phone is Pixel, and the screen element is a pixel.
 *   playlist
 *   PlayStation – Sony trademark.
 Do not add an s to make plural.
 *   podcast